Itsmewho/auction/readme.md

 - Add reset password via mail/phone?
 - Look into 2FA.
 - Look into last login from {"date": "UTC", "location": location, "earth":{"long":"longditude, "lat":latitude"}}
+  - If not recognized.
+    - Lock location (yes/no)
 - Check login credentials and MAC-addres??.
 If no match: send accept message to,.
   - If already used combination: Skip.
   - Try to look into the possibilty for harddrive, motherboard serial combination???